-- Don't procrastinate; don't start the paper the night before or the morning it's due! - Prepare a draft, set it aside, reread it (or have it proofread) and make any necessary changes before submitting it in Blackboard. - Make certain all the assignment's specific requirements are addressed and discussed.
+- Don't procrastinate!
+Don't start the paper the night before or the morning when it's due! - Think about the assignment before starting it.
+Plan on at least two drafts (ideally written at different times).
+Proofread (or have it proofread) and make any necessary changes before submitting it in Blackboard. - Make certain all the assignment's specific requirements are addressed and discussed.